kayaei/pands-project/README.md

 ### 2.1.
 Analysis of Iris Dataset

 #### 2.1.1.
-Pyton Libraries
+Python Libraries

 In my Iris Dataset analysis, I used the following libraries;

 ##### i.
 Pandas

-The Panda is a very useful library when analyzing data with Python and is one of the most widely used packaged in data science.
+The Panda is a very useful library when analysing data with Python and is one of the most widely used packaged in data science.
 The pandas is a library and used for importing labelled data such as the iris data set.
 It makes data such as csv files much easier to work with as it will take in a a csv file and creates a python object.
 It is an open source.
 Further information can be found at the <http://pandas.pydata.org/>.

 ##### ii.
-Numpy
+NumPy

 The NumPy is a fundamental package for scientific computation in python.
 It is particularly useful as a container for multidimensional data which makes NumPy arrays easy to work with, so it is much faster and easier to manipulate the NumPy arrays.
 This allows NumPy to seamlessly integrate with a wide variety of databases.
 NumPy is particularly useful for importing the dataset as an array (matrix) or list on which various functions could be applied.
 For more information, refer to <https://docs.scipy.org/doc/numpy/index.html> and <https://www.numpy.org/>.

 ##### iii.
 Matplotlib

 The Matplotlib python library is used to make charts such as histograms, plots and bar charts.
-The pyplot module is commonly used to generate some rich histograms graphs from the dataset given.
+The 'pyplot' module is commonly used to generate some rich histograms graphs from the dataset given.
 For further information, refer to <https://matplotlib.org/>

 ##### iv.
 Seaborn

-The Seaborn is a Python visualization library based on matplotlib.
+The Seaborn is a Python visualization library based on Matplotlib.
 It provides a high-level interface for drawing attractive statistical graphics.
 Further information can be found at <https://seaborn.pydata.org/index.html> and <https://seaborn.pydata.org/generated/seaborn.PairGrid.html#seaborn.PairGrid>.

 ##### v.
 Scikitlearn